Gordon Warnecke

-Gordon Warnecke (born 24 August 1962 in London) is a British actor of Indo-Guyanese and German descent.
+Gordon Warnecke (born 24 August 1962 in London) is a British actor of German and Indo-Guyanese parentage.
 He is known for his role as Omar in the 1985 film My Beautiful Laundrette, co-starring as the lover of Johnny (Daniel Day-Lewis).
 Other film credits include Franco Zeffirelli's Young Toscanini and Hanif Kureishi's London Kills Me.

-Television credits include Boon, Doctor Who (in the serial Mindwarp), Only Fools and Horses, Virtual Murder, Birds of a Feather, EastEnders, Holby City and The Bill.
+Television credits include Boon, Doctor Who (in the serial The Trial of a Time Lord), Only Fools and Horses, Virtual Murder, Birds of a Feather, EastEnders, Holby City and The Bill.

 An experienced theatre actor, he has performed with the Royal Shakespeare Company and the Royal Court Theatre; he most recently returned to the stage with a national tour of Ibsen's An Enemy of the People for Tara Arts and two new contemporary adaptations of Christmas productions at the Trinity Theatre in Tunbridge Wells, Kent.
-He has written and directed a short film The Magician which was to be released in March 2012.
-He was also in an episode of Holby City in March 2017.
+He has written and directed a short film The Magician which was due to be released in March 2012.
+He also appeared in an episode of Holby City in March 2017.

 Since 2014, he has been actor-in-residence at East Barnet School in North London, providing workshops and masterclasses to pupils.